Cosmetic Tooth Bonding in Plano, TX

 Direct dental bonding means placing tooth-colored composite restorations (fillings) on a single tooth or multiple teeth.
-This is done to restore function, size or shape – or even enhance the shade of your teeth.
-These direct bondings are done directly and dependent on the dentist’s sculpting skill and ability.
+This is done to restore function, size, or shape – or even enhance the shade of your teeth.
+These direct bondings are done directly and are dependent on the dentist’s sculpting skill and ability.

 Transitional bonding can be used for anything from a mock-up to a full mouth rehabilitation.
 We call it “transitional” because it lets the patient transition into more permanent dentistry as he or she can afford, or as their treatment requires.
 Transitional bonding also allows Dr. Mark Sowell time to work out any bite-related and esthetic issues with your smile.

 Transitional bonding is an important tool for such an accomplished cosmetic dentist in Plano, TX.
 Transitional bonding is most often used when a patient needs a phased solution to their problem.
 The result is usually 80% as nice as an ideal ceramic or porcelain result if done by a master at handling, contouring, layering, and polishing composites.

 Tooth bonding can last for several years or more with proper dental care.
 It can be quickly replaced by porcelain ceramics in a phased approach over time.
 Often, transitional bondings are used for younger teenage and 20-something patients because they are more affordable than ceramics.